ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 - In a file called `Longest.java`, write a class called `Longest`.
 It should have a main method which prints out the _longest_ string in the command line arguments.
-If no strings were given, it should print nothing.
+If no arguments were given, it should print nothing.
 Example:

   ```
   $ javac Longest.java